Recommendations for Live

 To make sure the output of both encoders is not only time aligned but aligned across segment boundaries as well, it is important to have the encoders start (and restart) at exact multiples of the configured segment length, counting from a well-defined point in the past (e.g., Unix Epoch).
 This is described in a little more detail below.

-Or, as a rudimentary calculation using standard command-line tools to calculate the offset on a 10M timescale (which is used by Azure Media Services fragmented MP4 live ingest specification):
+Or, as a rudimentary calculation using standard Bash command-line tools to calculate the offset in nanoseconds:

 Ingest one livestream on two Origins (failover) If your encoder supports it you can push the same livestream to two Origins for redundancy purposes.
 This is commonly referred to as dual ingest.